Side Effects of Kangen Water: An Honest Answer

 Mild fatigue

-Adjustment experience by starting approach
+Adjustment effects by the starting approach

 ApproachTypical experience